10 Reasons Why You Must See Moustiers-Sainte-Marie, France

 Gorges du Verdon glacial turquoise water

-Suppose you’re like me, who finds happiness in visiting marvelous natural phenomena.
-Then your soul will be ecstatic when you see Gorges du Verdon.
-Its sheer spectacle is just beyond what words can describe.
+If you’re someone like me who finds joy in visiting remarkable natural phenomena, then your soul will be overjoyed upon seeing Gorges du Verdon.
+Its sheer spectacle is beyond what words can describe.

-Technically, Gorges du Verdon stretches for 50 kilometers, with the best views starting from the commune of Moustiers-Sainte-Marie to Rougon.
-In the middle of the canyon, the Verdon River separating the Var department from the Alpes-de-Haute-Provence department flows.
+Technically, Gorges du Verdon stretches for 50 kilometers, with the most stunning views starting from the commune of Moustiers-Sainte-Marie and extending to Rougon.
+The Verdon River, which flows through the middle of the canyon, serves as a boundary separating the Var department from the Alpes-de-Haute-Provence department.

 Moustiers Sainte Marie France - Cavities on the cliffs of Gorges du Verdon